evanthegrayt/oh-my-zsh-custom/README.md

 I have a couple of vagrant boxes, and instead of creating multiple aliases for dealing with them, this function will change which box it's dealing with by calling `vb switch`.
-From there, you can run `vb up` to bring up that box, `vb ssh` to ssh to the machine, etc.
+From there, you can run `vb up` to bring up that box, `vb ssh` to ssh to the machine, and a few other things.

+This plugin also supports `zsh` tab-completion.